Sheer-Curiosity/vcdl-2.0/README.md

 VCDL2 retains much of the functionality of the original script.
 As with the original, it was purpose-written to specifications outlined by the HoloResort Translations team, however the program is open for all to use.

 ## Installation
 At the moment, VCDL2 is still in active development, and has no prebuilt binaries.
 However, you can build the program yourself using the `build.py` script.
-The program only has support for Windows builds at the moment.
-Linux support will come in future updates.
+Building on Windows has been tested and verified working, building on Linux is supported, but only tested using a WSL2 shell as of writing.
+MacOS support will be added in a future update.

 ## New Features TODO: